 Spencer, A. J., 2011.
 Technology adoption determinants: strategic management implications for small, owner-managed travel firms in Jamaica.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: